Vossloh: Transportation

 The Transportation division produces locomotives and provides related services.

 Vossloh Locomotives GmbH, the former MaK locomotive plant in Kiel produces diesel-electric and diesel-hydraulic centre-cab locomotives, for freight and shunting purposes, which are fitted with eco-friendly technology and are approved in many European countries.

 This is complemented by services related to the maintenance and repair of locomotives, including variable financing models and options for maintenance agreements.
 ECM-compliant service centers are located in Germany, France and Italy.
 The pan-European service network also includes partner workshops and collaborations, in Sweden.

 The factory's main production up to 2009 was diesel hydraulic locomotives of type Vossloh G1000 BB, Vossloh G1206, Vossloh G1700 BB and Vossloh G2000 BB.
 The company's major orders included G1206/1700 variants for the French (SNCF Class BB 61000) and Swiss railways (SBB Am 843).

 A three axle shunting locomotive, type Vossloh G6 was introduced in 2008, in 2009 the company announced to the intention to offer diesel electric or diesel hydraulic variant of four axle centre cab locomotives in two power ranges: G 12 or DE 12 and G 18 or DE 18 (approximately corresponding to the power ranges of the G1206 and G1700 versions.)

-In 2016, Vossloh Locomotives won a major contract in France.
-Akiem S.A.S. ordered 44 locomotives of DE 18.
+By mid 2015, the Vossloh Eurolight series had multiple outstanding orders with the British operator Direct Rail Services and the Italian railway operator Dinazzano Po.
+In August 2016, Vossloh Locomotives won a €140 million contract to supply 44 DE 18 class locomotives to the French railway company Akiem S.A.S.

+During May 2020, Vossloh sold its locomotives business unit to China Railway Rolling Stock Corporation Zhuzhou Locomotive Co.